Mohosin999/DSA-in-JavaScript/README.md

 # Data Structures & Algorithms in JavaScript

-## What is Data Structure:
+## What is Data Structure?

-A data structure is a specific way of organizing, storing and accessing data.
+A data structure is a specific way of organizing, storing, and accessing data efficiently.

 ## What is an Algorithm: